-With an ideal placement of the data prefetching, the iteration latency should be either bound by execution latency or memory latency, that is $il = \text{maximum}(T_c, T_b)$ .
+With an ideal placement of the data prefetching, the iteration latency should be either bound by execution latency or memory latency, that is $il = maximum(T_c, T_b).$

-Compute Bound (Case:Tc $>= T_l + T_b$ )
+Compute Bound (Case:Tc $>= T_1 + T_b$)

 Figure E-3 represents the case when the compute latency is greater than or equal to the memory leadoff latency plus the data transfer latency.
 In this case, the prefetch scheduling distance is exactly 1; i.e., prefetch data one iteration ahead is good enough.
-The data for loop iteration i can be prefetched during loop iteration i-l, the $\delta^f$ symbol between front-side bus and execution pipeline indicates the data flow dependency.
+The data for loop iteration i can be prefetched during loop iteration i-1, the δ^f symbol between front-side bus and execution pipeline indicates the data flow dependency.